 Our Division providers currently care for thousands of older adults each year spanning multiple care sites, including outpatient primary care, acute, post-acute, hospice & palliative care, home care, and long-term care.
 At the University of Rochester, our shared philosophy of holistic, individualized, and evidence based care produces high quality outcomes across the care continuum.
 Read about our mission and vision.

 Chief, Division of Geriatrics & Aging

-The Division of Geriatrics & Aging is conducting a national search for an Associate Chief for Research to build a robust interdisciplinary program of study that spans the Division and links it to related centers of academic excellence across the University of Rochester.
+After a nation-wide search, Dr. Kathi Heffner has been appointed Associate Chief of Research for the Division of Geriatrics & Aging.
+Dr. Heffner will build a robust interdisciplinary program of study that spans the Division and links it to related centers of academic excellence across the University of Rochester.

 Medina-Walpole appointed Paul H. Fine Professor of Medicine

 Dr. Annette Medina-Walpole was appointed as the Paul H. Fine Professor in Medicine.
 She retains her joint appointment as Chief of the Division of Geriatrics and Aging in the Department of Medicine

 John W. Rowe honored with T. Franklin Williams Memorial Lectureship

 Dr. John W. Rowe, the Julius B. Richmond Professor of Health Policy and Aging at Columbia University’s Mailman School of Public Health delivered the T. Franklin Williams Memorial Lecture at the 2017 annual “Spanning the Continuum of Care: Innovations in Geriatric Health Practice” conference to a crowd of over 200 interdisciplinary geriatrics health professionals on September 28, 2017.
 Dr. Rowe was recognized for his outstanding devotion to the care of older adults and commitment to the field of geriatrics and aging.